-The user can switch off the beeper and the message by pressing INFO or RESET push-button on the front-panel of the Monitor.
-The alarm relays will continue being activated until either (1) all measured gas concentrations fall below their user-defined alarm level(s); or (2) the monitoring task is stopped - this automatically closes the alarm relays.
+The user can switch off the beeper and the message by pressing INFO or RESET push-button on the front-panel of the Gas Monitor.

+The alarm relays will continue being activated until all measured gas concentrations fall below their user-defined alarm limit(s).